Medically reviewed by: Hussain Abdeh MPharm: 2211840

 - Inability to carry on with the task at hand

-While situational anxiety is not recognised as a stand-alone illness as, for example, generalised anxiety disorder (GAD) is, it has certain features that GAD does not; the most pertinent of such features is that this kind of anxiety is not felt throughout life but instead brought on by specific situations.
-Many times those situations, such as standing in a busy lift, or walking through a crowd, cannot simply be avoided every time and we will encounter them at different points during our lives, which is why treatment is still important.
+While situational anxiety is not recognised as a stand-alone illness like a generalised anxiety disorder (GAD), it has certain features that GAD does not.
+The biggest difference is that this kind of anxiety is not constant but is triggered by specific situations.
+Often, trigger situations such as standing in a busy lift or walking through a crowd, cannot simply be avoided every time and we will encounter them at different points during our lives, which is why treatment is still important.

 What causes anxiety?

-There are many factors that can bring on anxiety, which include:
+There are many factors that can cause anxiety, which include:

-- Traumatic childhood experiences such as bullying, and being excluded or abused, can trigger anxiety and other mental disorders which continue into adulthood.
+- Traumatic childhood experiences, such as bullying, being excluded or abuse, can trigger anxiety and other mental disorders which continue into adulthood.

-- Additional mental health conditions: for example, depression is often accompanied by anxiety.
+- Additional mental health conditions like depression are often accompanied by anxiety.

-In many ways, the sensation of panic that occurs with situational anxiety is a result of our natural instincts, linked to the 'fight or flight' response we've ingrained to help us get out of dangerous or threatening situations.
-Medically this is known as an 'acute stress response'.
+In many ways, the sensation of panic that occurs with situational anxiety is a result of our natural instincts, linked to the 'fight or flight' response we have ingrained to help us get out of dangerous or threatening situations.
+Medically, this is known as an 'acute stress response'.

 Does situational anxiety go away?

-Situational anxiety can be combatted in various ways, from special breathing techniques to getting a friend to be with you during an anxiety-producing situation.
-However, if the anxiety is getting too much and is keeping you from living a normal life, it's best not to simply wait and hope that it goes away, and to instead seek out a specific treatment for such a disorder.
+Situational anxiety can be combatted in various ways, from special breathing techniques to getting a friend to be with you during a situation that causes you to feel anxious.
+However, if the anxiety is getting too much and is keeping you from living a normal life, it's best not to simply wait and hope that it goes away.
+Instead, you should seek out a specific treatment for such a disorder.

-Avoiding the kind of situations that trigger anxiety: This can be a short term help while you figure out the ways to combat the anxiety itself, though understandably this is not always possible.
+This can be a short-term help while you figure out ways to combat the anxiety itself, though understandably this is not always possible.

-Cognitive behavioural therapy (CBT): This kind of therapy helps you to understand your unhelpful thought processes and work towards changing them.
-A therapist will work with you to get rid of the fears you feel about specific situations, so in future you won't have to avoid them in case they trigger anxiety.
+Cognitive Behavioural Therapy helps you to understand your unhelpful thought processes and work towards changing them.
+A therapist will work with you to get rid of the fears you feel about specific situations, so in future you will not have to avoid them in case they trigger anxiety.
 Other forms of therapy may also be helpful.

-Attending a support group: Here you can meet other people with the same or similar condition, and work through them as a group while being guided by a mental health professional.
-This kind of group setting shows you that you're not alone with your condition and you'll be able to learn tips and strategies from others to help you cope with situational anxiety.
+Here, you can meet other people with the same or similar condition and work through these issues as a group while being guided by a mental health professional.
+This kind of group setting shows you that you're not alone with your condition and you will be able to learn tips and strategies from others to help you cope with situational anxiety.

-Applied relaxation and mindfulness: There are a number of techniques which can help you fight negative ideas and thought patterns, and learn how to relax your muscles and your mind.
-You may even be able to condition yourself to relax or calm down on command, using certain words, somewhat like training a muscle.
+There are a number of techniques which can help you fight negative ideas and thought patterns.
+Additionally, they can teach you how to relax your muscles and your mind.
+You may even be able to condition yourself to relax or calm down on command by using certain words, somewhat like training a muscle.

-Medication: There are a number of different kinds of medication available, most commonly beta blockers to help with anxiety, and you should always follow your doctor's instructions and advice when taking them.
+There are a variety of medicines available, most commonly beta blockers, to help with anxiety.
+You should always follow your doctor's instructions and advice when taking them.
 If you feel one type of medication isn't working well for you, your doctor may recommend taking a different one.
-It's important to remember that it can take several weeks to take effect, and so for the first few weeks, you may feel worse as your body adjusts to the medication and you should ask your doctor before altering your treatment.
+It is important to remember that it can take several weeks for medication to take effect, so for the first few weeks you may feel worse as your body adjusts to the medication.
+Ask your doctor before altering your treatment.

-If you have other conditions as well as situational anxiety, such as alcohol addiction, or depression, you will likely be asked to try a psychological treatment such as CBT before being given medication.
-These are available on the NHS and you can self-refer, or ask your GP to make a referral for you.
+If you have other conditions as well as situational anxiety, such as alcohol addiction or depression, you will likely be asked to try a psychological treatment like CBT before being prescribed medication.
+These are available on the NHS, and you can self-refer or ask your GP to make a referral for you.